Pumped Hydro Recoverable Grants Program

 The $50 million Pumped Hydro Recoverable Grants Program (the Program) is a key action in the NSW Government’s Electricity Infrastructure Roadmap (the Roadmap).
 The Program will provide recoverable grants to project developers to assist with the cost of early stage, detailed feasibility studies for pumped hydro projects.

 Pumped hydro is recognised as the most established form of long duration storage.
-However, pumped hydro projects face long lead times with costly development activities taking up to four years to complete, and procurement and construction typically taking another four years.
+However, pumped hydro projects face long lead times with costly development activities taking up to four years to complete, with procurement and construction typically taking another four years.

 Indicative parameters of the Program include: